Get answers for your health queries from top Doctors for FREE!

 A blocked bile duct can lead to serious health problems if left untreated, and the length of time a person can go with a blocked bile duct varies depending on the severity and cause of the blockage and other medical histories.

 In some cases, a blocked bile duct may cause only mild symptoms.
-It can be treated with a combination of medications, such as antibiotics or anti-inflammatory drugs, to help relieve symptoms and clear the blockage.
+To help relieve symptoms and clear the blockage, a combination of medications, such as antibiotics or anti-inflammatory drugs, can be used.

 In other cases, a blocked bile duct can lead to serious complications such as infection, jaundice, and even liver damage, which can be fatal.